What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • haloperidol.

-When answering the question of how to treat a nervous tic, one cannot fail to mention that with this pathology, the use of alternative medicine methods is allowed.
-Massage has proven itself well, which allows all the muscles of the body to relax, thereby eliminating excessive stress on the nervous system.
-In addition, nervous tics are treated with acupuncture - the introduction of the finest needles at certain points on the patient's body, which helps to normalize the functioning of the nervous system.
+When answering the question of how to treat a nervous tic, one cannot fail to mention that for this pathology the use of methods is allowed alternative medicine.
+Massage has proven itself well, allowing all the muscles of the body to relax, thereby eliminating excessive stress on the nervous system.
+In addition, nervous tics are treated with acupuncture - the insertion of very thin needles into certain points on the patient’s body, which helps to normalize the functioning of the nervous system.

 Is everything in the article correct from a medical point of view?

-Nervous tic: causes, signs and treatments for a nervous tic
+Nervous tics: causes, signs and methods of treating nervous tics

-Involuntary and uncontrolled muscle contractions that are caused by false signals sent by the brain are called hyperkinesis.
-An independent form of hyperkinesia is tic disorder, also called nervous tic or dyskinesia.
+Involuntary and uncontrollable muscle contractions that are caused by false signals sent by the brain are called hyperkinesis.
+An independent form of hyperkinesis is a tic disorder, also called a nervous tic or dyskinesia.

-A nervous tic is manifested by a short-term manifestation of intense, rapid, stereotypical, involuntary contractions of muscle tissue.
-A nervous tic arises independently of the will of the individual, the process of chaotic movements is not controlled and is not controlled by a person's consciousness.
-Irregular convulsive contractions can occur in any part of the body and can affect the vocal apparatus.
+A nervous tic is manifested by a short-term manifestation of intense, rapid, stereotyped, involuntary contractions muscle tissue.
+A nervous tic occurs regardless of the will of the individual; the process of chaotic movements is not controlled or controlled by the person’s consciousness.
+Erratic convulsive contractions can occur in any part of the body and can affect the vocal apparatus.

-The development of tic disorder is not associated with muscle dysfunction, but is initiated by significant disruptions in the functioning of the brain.
-Nervous tic starts as a result of significant damage to neurons and impaired neuronal metabolism in certain segments of the brain.
+The development of a tic disorder is not associated with muscle dysfunction, but is initiated by significant disruptions in the functioning of the brain.
+A nervous tic starts as a result of significant damage to neurons and disruption of neural metabolism in certain segments of the brain.

-The intensity of this type of hyperkinesis can be reduced by efforts of will and deliberate irritation of certain nerve receptors.
-The symptoms of a nervous tic disappear with a change in body position and during a night's sleep.
+The intensity of this type of hyperkinesis can be reduced through willpower and deliberate irritation of certain nerve receptors.
+Symptoms of nervous tics disappear when changing body position and during night sleep.

-Although a nervous tic does not threaten the life of an individual, this unpleasant disorder has an extremely negative effect on the psychoemotional state of the individual, introduces significant difficulties in a person's life, and acts as huge obstacles to full-fledged social interaction.
-It is extremely important to timely treat the pathology, since a nervous tic gives rise to a variety of complexes and can cause the individual to consciously isolate from society.
+Although a nervous tic does not threaten the life of an individual, this unpleasant disorder has an extremely negative impact on the psycho-emotional state of the individual, introduces significant difficulties into a person’s life, and acts as a huge obstacle to a full-fledged life. social interaction.
+It is extremely important to promptly treat the pathology, since nervous tics give rise to various complexes and can cause the individual to consciously isolate himself from society.

 Nervous tic: varieties

-There are several different classifications of nerve tics.
-This form of hyperkinesis is subdivided according to the following criteria.
+There are several various classifications nervous tic.
+This form of hyperkinesis is divided according to the following criteria.

-At the site of the anatomical localization of the muscle group:
+According to the anatomical location of the muscle group:

-• facial nervous tic, otherwise called mimic, is fixed on the entire surface of the head and neck;
+• facial nervous tic, otherwise called facial tic, is fixed on the entire surface of the head and neck;

-• vocal nerve tic - contraction of the muscles of the vocal cords;
+• vocal nervous tic - contraction of the muscles of the vocal cords;

-• nervous tics of the limbs - involuntary movements of the arms or legs;
+• nervous tic of the limbs - involuntary movements of the arms or legs;

-• a nervous tic of the torso is an unnatural process in the area of the trunk.
+• nervous tic of the torso is an unnatural process in the torso area.

-• local nervous tic is an abnormal phenomenon in which tissues of one muscle group are involved.
+• local nervous tic is an abnormal phenomenon that involves the tissues of one muscle group.

-• generalized nervous tic - convulsive contractions are determined in several groups of muscle fibers.
+• generalized nervous tic - convulsive contractions are detected in several groups of muscle fibers.

-By the degree of complexity of the abbreviations produced:
+According to the degree of complexity of the abbreviations made:

-• a stereotypical nervous tic implies the production of simple elementary contractions;
+• a stereotypical nervous tic involves the production of simple elementary contractions;

 By duration:

-• transient form - lasting up to one year;
+• transient type - lasting up to one year;

-• chronic form - observed for more than 12 months.
+• chronic type - observed for more than 12 months.

 Nervous tic: causes

-For etiological reasons, the origin of the nervous tic is conventionally divided into three categories.
+For etiological reasons, the origin of nervous tics is conventionally divided into three categories.

-The first type of anomaly is multiple motor nerve tics, officially called Gilles de la Tourette's syndrome.
+The first type of abnormality is multiple motor tics, officially called Gilles de la Tourette syndrome.

-The disease is progressive genetically determined.
-The exact cause of the development of Turrett's syndrome has not been established, however, in the official medical community, a version of unfavorable genetic inheritance in combination with the negative influence of environmental factors has been accepted.
-A common cause of the manifestation and intensification of a nervous tic in Turrett's syndrome is autoimmune neuropsychiatric disorders.
-This disease almost always makes its debut in childhood, while by the time of reaching puberty, the frequency and intensity of attacks is significantly reduced, and by adulthood, in most cases, the ailment disappears.
-At the same time, gender plays a significant role in the occurrence of tic disorder: a nervous tic due to a defective gene is more often determined in men.
+The disease is progressive and genetically determined.
+The exact cause of the development of Tourette syndrome has not been established, however, in official medical circles the version of unfavorable genetic inheritance in combination with negative impact environmental factors.
+Common reason manifestations and intensification of nervous tics in Tourette's syndrome - autoimmune neuropsychiatric disorders.
+This disease almost always debuts in childhood, while by the time puberty is reached, the frequency and intensity of attacks decreases significantly, and by adulthood, in most cases, the disease disappears.
+At the same time, gender plays a significant role in the occurrence of tic disorder: a nervous tic due to a defective gene is more often detected in men.

 The second type of pathology is a primary nervous tic, also called psychogenic, which directly reflects the cause of the disorder.

-The start of involuntary convulsive movements almost always coincides or is a consequence of traumatic situation...
-Any chronic stressful condition or sudden tragedy, which the individual interprets as intense, significant, insurmountable, can provoke a nervous tic.
-Despite the benign nature of this form of tic disorder, the anomaly introduces significant problems into the subject's life, overwhelming for years.
+The onset of involuntary convulsive movements almost always coincides with or is a consequence traumatic situation.
+A nervous tic can be triggered by any chronic stressful condition or sudden tragedy that the individual interprets as intense, significant, and insurmountable.
+Despite the benign nature of this form of tic disorder, the anomaly causes significant problems in the subject's life and persists for years.

-The reason for the development of convulsive contractions of the muscles is an organic disease of the brain, postponed dysmetabolic damage to the central nervous system.
-Symptomatic nervous tics are often the result of:
+The reason for the development of convulsive muscle contractions is an organic disease of the brain, a previous dysmetabolic lesion of the central nervous system.
+Symptomatic nervous tics are often a consequence of:

 • inflammation of the brain - encephalitis;

-• toxic encephalopathy - the ingress of toxins into the blood as a result of carbon monoxide poisoning;
+• toxic encephalopathy - the entry of toxins into the blood as a result of carbon monoxide poisoning;

-• intoxication of the body with an overdose of drugs, in particular: neuroleptics, stimulating psychotropic substances, dihydroxyphenylalanine-based drugs.
+• intoxication of the body in case of overdose medicines, in particular: antipsychotics, stimulating psychotropic substances, products based on dihydroxyphenylalanine.

-An objective factor that reveals the immediate cause of the development of a nervous tic - dysfunction of the frontal gyri, thalamus, basal ganglia.
-Disruptions in neural connections in some structures of the brain (cortical and subcortical segments) are involved in the formation of tic disorder.
+An objective factor that reveals the immediate cause of the development of a nervous tic - dysfunction of the frontal gyrus, thalamus, basal ganglia.
+Failures in neural connections in certain brain structures (cortical and subcortical segments) are involved in the formation of tic disorder.

-• lack of magnesium and subsequent metabolic disruptions;
+• lack of magnesium and subsequent metabolic failures;

-• calcium deficiency or impaired calcium metabolism in endocrine pathologies;
+• calcium deficiency or calcium metabolism disorders due to endocrine pathologies;

 • lack of glycine due to insufficient functionality of the thyroid gland;

-• an excess of dopamine and catecholamines due to a failure in neurotransmitter metabolism in the extrapyramidal system of the brain;
+• excess dopamine and catecholamines due to a malfunction in neurotransmitter metabolism in the extrapyramidal system of the brain;

-• insufficient production of acetylcholine and serotonin due to disruption of neural connections in the strio-pallidary system.
+• insufficient production of acetylcholine and serotonin due to a disorder neural connections in the strio-pallidal system.

-• postponed acute respiratory viral infections with a severe course;
+• past acute respiratory infections viral infections with severe course;

 • inflammatory processes in the organs of vision;

-• excessive eye strain due to prolonged stress and poor occupational hygiene.
+• excessive eye fatigue due to prolonged eye strain and poor occupational hygiene.

 Nervous tic: symptoms

-The leading symptom of tic disorder is the spontaneous occurrence of involuntary, difficult to overcome muscle contractions.
+The leading symptom of tic disorder is the spontaneous occurrence of involuntary, intractable muscle contractions.
 Moreover, the more persistently an individual tries to neutralize the manifestations of a nervous tic, the more intensely the muscle tissue contracts.
-Despite the impossibility of consciously controlling the work of the central nervous system, individuals are able, by volitional efforts, to postpone the moment of crisis and ease the amplitude of muscle contractions.
+Despite the inability to consciously control the functioning of the central nervous system, individuals capable of volitional efforts to delay the moment of crisis and facilitate the amplitude of muscle contractions.

-Most often, the symptoms of a nervous tic appear after severe physical or mental overwork, as a result of a sudden traumatic situation, after conflicts and quarrels.
-The symptoms of hyperkinesis increase gradually, while the manifestations of a nervous tic are outwardly noticeable to others.
+Most often, symptoms of a nervous tic appear after severe physical or mental fatigue, as a result of a sudden traumatic situation, after conflicts and quarrels.
+Symptoms of hyperkinesis intensify gradually, while manifestations of a nervous tic are outwardly noticeable to others.

-The clinical symptoms of a tic disorder are directly related to the site where the tic develops.
+The clinical symptoms of tic disorder are directly dependent on the site where the nervous tic develops.

-• Hyperkinesis on the face is manifested by frequent blinking, chaotic movements of the eyebrows, shuddering of the nose, involuntary opening and closing of the mouth, intense movement of the lips, tension of the frontal area.
+• Hyperkinesis on the face is manifested by frequent blinking, chaotic movements of the eyebrows, trembling of the nose, involuntary opening and closing of the mouth, intense movement of the lips, and tension in the frontal area.

-• A nervous tic, localized in the head and neck region, demonstrates itself with impulsive nods and automatic head turns.
+• A nervous tic localized in the head and neck area manifests itself with impulsive nods and automatic turns of the head.

-• In case of damage to the vocal apparatus, the following symptoms occur: unconscious pronunciation of incoherent sounds, individual syllables, the development of a barking cough, grunting or unintentional howling.
+• In case of damage to the vocal apparatus, the following symptoms occur: unconscious pronunciation of incoherent sounds, individual syllables, development barking cough, grunting or unintentional howling.

-• If a nervous tic is located on the trunk, reflex movements of the abdominal muscles, chaotic movements of the diaphragm, and contraction of the pelvic muscles are observed.
+• If the nervous tic is located on the torso, reflex movements of the abdominal muscles, chaotic movements of the diaphragm, and contractions of the pelvic muscles are observed.

 Nervous tic: treatment methods

-It is extremely rare that the symptoms of a primary or secondary nervous tic resolve on their own.
-In most cases, the manifestations of tic disorder become less pronounced after psychotherapeutic work and hypnosis sessions without medication.
-The main task in the treatment of pathology is to normalize the mental status of the patient, to establish and eliminate the causes of the anomaly, to create a favorable atmosphere in the patient's environment.
+It is extremely rare that symptoms of primary or secondary nervous tics resolve on their own.
+In most cases, manifestations of tic disorder become less pronounced after psychotherapeutic work and hypnosis sessions without drug treatment.
+The main task in the treatment of pathology is to normalize mental status patient, identify and eliminate the causes of the anomaly, create a favorable atmosphere in the patient’s environment.

 Drug treatment

-The pharmacological treatment of secondary nervous tics and hyperkinesis in Turrett's syndrome is a rather difficult task.
-Medication is carried out by a neurologist, choosing a therapy regimen taking into account the underlying pathology.
-Treatment of secondary nervous tics involves two types of interventions:
+Pharmacological treatment of secondary nervous tics and hyperkinesis in Tourette's syndrome is quite difficult task.
+Drug treatment is carried out by a neurologist, choosing a treatment regimen taking into account the underlying pathology.
+Treatment of secondary nervous tics involves two types of measures:

 • etiotropic therapy – measures aimed directly at eliminating the underlying disease;